DataScienceINDIA-COM/NeuroSync/README.md

     - Implemented server-side actions (`src/actions/user-actions.ts`: `completeOnboardingAction`, `getUserOnboardingStatusAction`) to persist and retrieve user onboarding status using Firestore.
 This ensures status is synced across devices.
     - Updated `src/contexts/AuthContext.tsx` to fetch and set the authoritative onboarding status from Firestore for registered users upon login.
     - Modified `src/app/page.tsx` (within `MainAppInterface` and `AppPageLogic`) to correctly display the onboarding dialog based on the fetched status.
+    - **Analytics Conceptualization:** Added console log placeholders in `OnboardingDialog.tsx` (client-side) and `user-actions.ts` (server-side) to indicate where analytics events for onboarding completion/skip would be tracked.
+Full integration with an analytics platform (e.g., Mixpanel, Firebase Analytics) is pending.
 - **FirebaseUI Integration:**
     - Ensured `firebaseui.css` is imported in `src/app/globals.css`.
     - Verified and updated `FirebaseUIWidget.tsx` for robust Google Sign-In and Email/Password authentication.